MidKnightMadness/SolversLib/readme.md

 ---
 ## Resources
 You can find the latest version number (and the implementation details) at the [Dairy Foundation](https://repo.dairy.foundation/#/releases/org/solverslib/core), where SolversLib is hosted.
-The version number is always the same for both Core and pedroPathing are always the same.

 Javadocs for SolversLib Core (standard FTCLib, has Command Base, Hardware, Gamepads, etc.) are available at <https://repo.dairy.foundation/javadoc/releases/org/solverslib/core/latest>, but you can replace `latest` with the desired version number.